martinmajer/cutter/docs/api.md

 ## `cutter.CompilerException`

-Exception which can be raised by the template compiler.
+Exception which can be raised by the template compiler (preprocessor).

 #### Properties